railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_logistic.rst

 The manual mode will create an internal move order to the linked location once products arrive in the source locations.
 This order will wait for a confirmation of the move by a user.
 This enables you to have a list of moves to do, proposed by the system and confirmed by the storesperson.

-.. tip::   **Point**  *Logistic by Product*
+.. tip:: Product Logistics

-    The module ``stock_location`` enables you to generate paths to follow, not just a the level of locations but also at the level of products.
-It then enables you to manage default locations for a given product or to refer the products as a function of operations such as quality control, supplier receipt, and after-sales service.
+    The module ``stock_location`` enables you to generate paths to follow, not just at the level of locations but also at the level of products.
+    It then enables you to manage default locations for a given product or to refer to the products as a function of operations such as quality control, supplier receipt, and after-sales service.

     A more detailed explanation of this module, with examples, is given at the end of this chapter.